William Contreras Player Props: Brewers vs. Diamondbacks

 William Contreras At The Plate

-- Contreras is batting .333 during his last outings and is riding a seven-game hitting streak.
+- Contreras will look to extend his eight-game hitting streak.
+He's batting .375 during his last outings.

-- Contreras has gotten a hit in all seven games this season, with more than one hit once.
+- Contreras has gotten a hit in all eight games this year, with more than one hit once.

 - Contreras has picked up an RBI in two games this season, with multiple runs batted in once.